seart-group/DL4SE/README_ENV.md

 export PLATFORM_PORT=3333                   # Optional, defaults to 8080 in app
 export PLATFORM_MAIL_ADDR=example@gmail.com # Your Gmail account
 export PLATFORM_MAIL_PASS=randomlettersabc  # 16-character generated app password

+export KEYSTORE_PASS=133TH4xx0RP4sS         # Password for your PKCS12 keystore
 ```

 [^1]: Or whatever other file your shell uses for configuring environment variables.
-Note that the `liquibase/migrate.sh`
+Note that the helper shell scripts
-script is configured to use `bash` by default.
+are configured to use `bash` by default.